Nightmare Fuel: Family Guy

 Brian: I don't think it's gonna close.

-The explanation of James Woods' return in "Tom Tucker: The Man And His Dream", where doctors drain the life force out of a 17 year old girl into his body.
+- The cutaway gag of James Woods' resurrection in "Tom Tucker: The Man And His Dream", where doctors transfusing a life force out of a 17-year old girl to him.

-Stewie notices the Uncanny Valley that is Queen's News of The World's robot.
+- Stewie notices the Uncanny Valley that is Queen's News Of The World robot.